BY Vince Cooper

 Keith Weller is remembered by many as ‘the footballer who wore tights’ .
 But beneath the undergarments there was a top-class footballer who many felt was worth many more than the four England caps he won.

-Born in Islington North London in 1946, Weller was an Arsenal fan growing up and was with the club as a schoolboy.
-But the Gunners let him slip through their fingers and he instead joined rivals Tottenham Hotspur in 1964.
+Born in Islington North London in 1946, Weller played his early football with Ashington Boys Club and made representative appearances for Islington, Hackney and Middlesex schoolboys.
+Having grown up as an Arsenal fan he spent the 1961-62 season with the Highbury team.
+But the Gunners let him slip through their fingers and he instead joined rivals Tottenham Hotspur in December 1962.

-Keith Weller of Tottenham Hotspur tries to close down Manchester United’s Bobby Charlton
+Keith Weller on one of his rare Spurs starts tries to close down Manchester United’s Bobby Charlton

-Weller spent three years at White Hart Lane and made around 20 appearances for the club.
-Although highly-rated by Spurs manager Bill Nicholson he could never really establish himself as anything other than a replacement for the big stars as the North Londoners competed at the very top with a line-up packed with internationals.
-Millwall boss Benny Fenton saw the potential of the youngster and paid £20,000 to take him to The Den where he flourished.
+Millwall boss Benny Fenton saw the potential of the youngster and paid £17,000 to take him to The Den where he flourished.
 Nicholson was apparently reluctant to sanction the move but the player was determined to leave in order to get regular playing time.

 Fenton brought both Weller and Derek Possee from Spurs and they had a major impact as the second Division team employed an attractive, attacking style and pushed for a place in the top flight.
-The Millwall boss helped the former winger add to his game and his skills enabled him to play as both a midfield player and a striker whilst retaining the blistering pace that was integral to his game.
+The Millwall boss quickly made him skipper and the former winger added to his game with his skills enabling him to play as both a midfield player and a striker whilst retaining the blistering pace that was integral to his game.